Crystal Meth Produces Schizophrenia-Like Symptoms

 It's also Vancouver's new demon.

 The city's problem is so extreme that last November, on their own initiative, about 120 people from a vast range of professions and interests formed a group called the Methamphetamine Response Committee.
 It consists of psychiatrists, doctors, nurses, social workers, cops, and bureaucrats.
-There are representatives from high schools, custody centres, and safe homes, and users themselves.
+There are representatives from high schools, custody centers, and safe homes, and users themselves.
 They all say meth use in town has risen dramatically over the last two years.
 And they're worried.

 If the very existence of MARC doesn't speak to the urgency of Vancouver's problem, perhaps Steven Smith does.
-He's program coordinator of Dusk to Dawn, the street-youth resource centre run by Family Services of Greater Vancouver.
+He's program coordinator of Dusk to Dawn, the street-youth resource center run by Family Services of Greater Vancouver.
 It's located in a rundown building at the back of St. Paul's Hospital and offers food, showers, and lockers for kids under 22.
-Teens can't use drugs in the centre, but they're not turned away if they're high.
+Teens can't use drugs in the center, but they're not turned away if they're high.